AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

 * **Changing the size of a layer**: To change the size of a layer or the canvas, select the layer or canvas on the Layers list and use one of these techniques:

 * **Manually changing size**: Select and drag a corner of the layer or canvas.
 With text layers, you can also drag a side of the layer.
-Hold down the Shift key as you drag to change the size but maintain the aspect ratio (the shape).
+To change the size while maintaining the aspect ratio, hold down the Shift key as you drag.

 * **Entering layer size measurements**: Enter pixel measurements in the W (Width) and H (Height) text boxes in the Layer Properties area.

-Beside changing the size of a layer, you can pad it.
+Besides changing the size of a layer, you can pad it.
 To do so, enter a Padding measurement in the Left, Right, Top, and Bottom box of the Layer Properties area.
 Padding adds a margin to the current layer to offset it from the perimeter of its base layer.
 Padding is useful if you add a drop shadow or outer glow effect and you want to make the effect more visible.
 Padding increases the size of a layer and displays its background color in the extended, padded area.
 The base layer repositions itself relative to the new size of the layer.
 For example, if the current layer is centered on the base layer, extending the left side of the layer moves it further to the right of the base layer.

 * **Changing the position of a layer**: To change the position of a layer on the canvas, select its name in the Layers list and use one of these techniques:

-* **Manually changing position**: Move the pointer near to but not over a layer boundary, and when you see the four-headed arrow cursor, select and start dragging.
+* **Manually changing position**: Move the pointer near to, but not over, a layer boundary, and when you see the move cursor, select and start dragging.

 * **Entering position offset measurements**: Enter X and Y offset measurements in the X and Y text boxes.
 These measurements represent the x, y offset of the anchor point in pixels.

 * **Rotating a layer**: The Rotate box lists the angle to which the layer was rotated.
 To rotate a layer, select its name in the Layers list and use one of these techniques:

-* **Manually rotating**: Move the cursor near to but not over a corner of the layer.
+* **Manually rotating**: Move the cursor near to, but not over, a corner of the layer.
 When you see the rotation cursor, drag the corner of the layer.
-Hold down the Shift key as you drag to rotate by 15-degree increments.
+To rotate by 15-degree increments, hold down the Shift key as you drag.

 * **Entering a degree measurement**: Enter the number of degrees to rotate the layer.
-Rotation is clockwise; to rotate in a counterclockwise fashion, enter a negative number.
+Rotation is clockwise; to rotate in a counterclockwise direction, enter a negative number.

 **Hide a layer or a layer effect:**

 You can hide a layer or layer effect by selecting the eye icon next to a layer name or effect name.
 Hidden layers do not appear in previews or output.
 The layer information is not deleted from the URL.
-Instead, `hide=1` is added to the URL to note that the layer is hidden from view.
+To note that the layer is hidden from view, the system adds `hide=1` to the URL.
 For example:

 `layer=5&src=is{PortalCo/title}&pos=274,192&effect=-1&.effect=Drop Shadow&blendmode`